-Recent studies say that indecent social media behavior accounts for one in seven divorces, which isn't that surprising when you consider 58 percent of people claim to know their spouse's phone and Facebook passwords.
+Recent studies say that dodgy social media behaviour accounts for one in seven divorces, which isn't that surprising when you consider 58 percent of people purport to know their spouse's phone and Facebook passwords.
 Meanwhile, another study found that 76 percent of women think flirty texts are cheating, compared to 59 percent of men.
-The verdict's in: Liking someone's Insta pic from over a month ago is the new equivalent of deep-throating someone who isn't your boyfriend.
-But forget all that for a second, is good old fashioned cheating still alive and well?
+The verdict's in: liking someone's Insta pic from over a month ago is the new equivalent of deep-throating someone who isn't your boyfriend.
+But forgetting all that for a second, is good old fashioned cheating still alive and well?

 VICE: What stage was the relationship at when you cheated?

-Ben, 23, from Manchester: I'd been dating my boyfriend for a year and a half when I cheated on him.
-The relationship had starting fizzling out—at least from my perspective.
-He was the personification of a gaslighter: always telling me how I should feel, criticizing me, and putting his opinion above my own.
+Ben, 23, from Manchester: I'd been dating my boyfriend for a year-and-a-half when I cheated on him.
+The relationship had starting fizzling out – at least from my perspective.
+He was the personification of a gas-lighter, always telling me how I feel, criticising me, putting his opinion above my own.
 It was the first time I'd cheated on someone, but I was so over the relationship.

 Where did you do the deed?
 Was social media involved?

 Nope.
 Very much IRL.
-Two friends and I went to a big cool techno club, called Berghain, in Berlin.
-I'm a gay man, and they are both gay women.
+Two friends and I went to a big cool techno club in Berlin, whose name I'll leave out for anonymity's sake, but it was Berghain.
+I'm a gay man and they are both gay women.
 Anyway, we ended up having a kind of "best friend orgy" with a ton of other guys.
-Then myself, and two of the other guys snuck off, and one thing led to another, and then they both fucked me in a sex sling.
-So I guess when I say "cheat," I don't mean a naughty kiss in a club; I mean a full on spit roast on a sex sling in Berlin.
+Then myself and two of said guys skulked off and one thing led to another, and then they both fucked me in a sex sling.
+So I guess when I say "cheat", I don't mean a naughty kiss in a club; I mean a full on spit roast on a PVC sex sling in Berlin.

 Did you enjoy it?